-- 1. Records of species that were once native to Ayrshire, but where all current locations are either planted or are escapes from gardens. - 2.
-Records are of taxa that were until recently (at the time of writing) considered as subspecies of other species within the relevant genus for which, historically, the subspecies was rarely (if ever) recorded.
+- 1. Records of species that were once native to Ayrshire, but where all current locations are believed to be either deliberately introduced or are escapes from gardens. - 2.
+Records of taxa that were until recently (at the time of writing) considered as subspecies of other species within the relevant genus for which, historically, the subspecies was rarely (if ever) recorded.
 The true number of records is therefore unknown. - 3.
+Taxa that in Ayrshire have generally not been identified to species level but instead recorded as part of aggregates.
+The true number of locations is therefore unknown.
+An exception has been made however for any such taxa that have a national threat or rarity status. - 4.
 Records for which there is good reason to believe that errors of identification have been made, almost all from the mid-seventies or earlier though a few may turn out to be correct.

-Anthemis cotula Bromopsis benekenii Bromus secalinus Chenopodium urbicum Dryopteris borreri Dryopteris cambrensis Gymnadenia borealis Gymnadenia densiflora Lolium temulentum Myosotis sylvatica Potamogeton coloratus Sagina filicaulis
+Anthemis cotula

+Arenaria leptoclados

+Bromopsis benekenii

+Bromus secalinus

+Callitriche platycarpa

+Chenopodium urbicum

+Cochlearia pyrenaica

+Gymnadenia borealis

+Gymnadenia densiflora

+Lolium temulentum

+Myosotis sylvatica

+Potamogeton coloratus

+Ranunculus sardous

+Sagina filicaulis